-The SBCC-CAT helps your agency assess the quality of your own and your partner's SBCC program based on the five components above.
-By using this Tool, agencies can identify the strengths and weaknesses of their current programs and that of partners they support-where they are meeting these basic standards and where they do not-as well as define activities that strengthen staff's capacity, refocus programs, and improve the overall quality of their SBCC efforts.
-Using the Tool as a measurement tool over time will allow for agencies to assess their, own and their partners', increased competencies and capacity in SBCC.
+The SBCC-CAT helps organizations to assess the quality of their SBCC programs based on the five components above.
+By using this Tool, organizations can identify the strengths and weaknesses of current programs-where they are meeting these basic standards and where they do not-as well as define activities that strengthen staff 's capacity, refocus programs and improve the overall quality of their SBCC efforts.
+Using the SBCC-CAT as a measurement tool over time will allow for the organization to assess its increased competency and capacity in SBCC.